-Our empirical findings above present a challenge to the conventional Western view that the CCP wields its power in all aspects of Chinese corporate governance as they suggest that shareholder activism in China has largely occurred in a rules-based system driven by market
+Our empirical findings above present a challenge to the conventional Western view that the CCP wields its power in all aspects of Chinese corporate governance.
+These findings suggest that shareholder activism in China has largely occurred in a rules-based system driven by market forces.
+They also suggest that the more nuanced academic literature on the political influence of the CCP on Chinese corporate governance has overlooked the importance of shareholder activism-a significant force driving Chinese corporate governance.